 Windows 10 where you'd expect Android to be

 Weight: 693g | Dimensions: 290.3 x 198.8 x 6.3mm | OS: Windows 10 | Screen size: 12-inch | Resolution: 2160 x 1440 | CPU: Intel Core M | RAM: 4GB | Storage: 128GB/256GB | Battery: up to 10.5 hours | Rear camera: 5MP | Front camera: 5MP

-The Samsung Galaxy TabPro S was unvieled at the very start of 2016 and boasts a great screen, solid build and Windows 10 - but you can't buy it just yet.
-It's an odd device, but one that works better than we expected it to.
-The keyboard dock isn't great, with a cramped mouse and keys which aren't the easiest to type on - but over all Samsung's made a solid Windows slate.
+The Samsung Galaxy TabPro S was unveiled at the very start of 2016 and boasts a great screen, solid build and Windows 10 - it's a great 12-inch device indeed.
+As a tablet it's one that works better than we expected it to, although the keyboard dock isn't great, with a cramped mouse and keys not being the easiest to type on - but overall, Samsung's made a solid Windows slate.

-Read our hands on review: Samsung Galaxy TabPro S
+Read our full review: Samsung Galaxy TabPro S

 Weight: 640g | Dimensions: 278.8 x 194.1 x 6.9mm | OS: Windows 10 | Screen size: 12-inch | Resolution: 2160 x 1440 | CPU: 6th Gen Intel Core m | RAM: 4/8GB | Storage: 128/256/512GB | microSD slot: No | Battery: 4430mAh | Rear camera: No | Front camera: 5MP

 Huawei's first Windows 10 device is a well-designed 2-in-1 that rivals the Microsoft Surface Pro 4 and iPad Pro in places.
 It's a promising, yet pricey, first 2-in-1 from the Chinese company, managing to feel fresh despite arriving late to the party.